 The Source of Our Wines

 There is a saying that wine is made in the vineyard.
 The wine is only as good or great as the grapes.
 Meramec Vineyards maintained their own vineyards for years.
 In 2017, the vineyards, located just three miles from the winery, were sold to a enthusiastic new owner who continues to tenderly care for the plantings of six varieties of grapes: Vignoles, Seyval, Niagara, Norton, Stark Star and Concord.
-We source our grapes from him.
-The varieties he doesn’t grow we get from other Missouri growers.

 Our area became an established grape growing area due to prohibition!
 After that law passed, the Welch Company came out here to get the Italian immigrants (with their old world heritage of grape growing) to grow Concord grapes for them.